-Net income before income taxes during the fiscal year ended March 31, 2015 decreased 1% to \$8,591,588 from \$8,681,921 during the fiscal year ended March 31, 2014.
-This decrease in net income before income taxes is in line with expectations during our growth phase and was attributable to a slightly lower gross margin and increased operating expenses.
-While we anticipated that net margin would be somewhat lower than historical levels in the near term, we did not expect the severe industry conditions that we are presently facing.
-The decline in oil prices-and oilfield equipment purchasing-has negatively impacted our revenue and thus decreased our operating leverage and income before taxes.
-The current industry conditions have elongated the time frame in which we anticipate to see returns from prior investments; however, as we invest strategically, we still expect to realize returns in future periods.
+Net income before income taxes during the fiscal year ended March 31, 2016, decreased 98% to \$162,572 from \$8,591,588 during the fiscal year ended March 31, 2015.
+The decreases realized in total revenues, total cost of goods sold and total operating expenses combined to decrease net income before income taxes significantly.
+The decline in oil prices - and oilfield equipment purchasing - has negatively impacted our revenue and thus decreased our operating leverage and income before taxes.
+The current industry conditions have elongated the time frame in which we anticipate to see returns from prior investments; however, as we invest strategically, we still expect to realize more significant returns in the coming quarters and years.